fledit-sh/fsfw-from-zero/README.md

 in general before doing this workshop.
 There are various books and online resources available to learn this.

+All tasks are done in the `main.cpp` of this project and are located in subfolders.
 In general, it is recommended to start with the `ws-tasks` workshop and then move to the `ws-objects` workshop.